The Arts House: Extension and uses

-The building was initially used as a court house, and other government offices including the Land Office also moved into the building.
+The building was initially used as a court house, but other government offices including the Land Office also moved into the building.
 The first court session was held in the central room on the first floor at the front of the building.

 In 1839, a new single-storey annex was built on an adjacent plot of land, forming what is now the Former Attorney-General's Chambers building later incorporated into the Parliament House.
-The Courts then moved into this new building (later on to Empress Place Building), and the vacated space was then used for government offices.
+The Courts then moved into this new building (later on to Empress Place Building), and the vacated building was then used as government offices.
 The government offices were sited at the building until 1875 when the Supreme Court moved back in after the building was renovated.

 The building went through several major extension works.
 The first was carried out between 1873 and 1875 by John Frederick Adolphus McNair.
 In 1901, the building was extended towards the Singapore River.
-Coleman's original design was lost as a result of the extension works.
-In 1909, two courtrooms were reconstructed and a residence for the Attorney General was built, and the architectural style of the building was transformed from Coleman's Neo-Palladian design to appear more Victorian.
-In 1939, the Supreme Court moved into its new building further down the road, and the building was then used as a storehouse, and later for the Department of Social Welfare after the Second World War.
+As a result of the extension works, Coleman's original design was lost.
+In 1909, two courtrooms were reconstructed and a residence for the Attorney General was built.

+The building was the Supreme Court House until the Supreme Court moved into a new Supreme Court opened 1939.
+The building was then used as offices for the Department of Social Welfare as well as a government storehouse.
-The building was refurbished again in 1953 to make way for the new Legislative Assembly of Singapore, and works were completed in July 1954.
-The design was carried out by T. H. H. Hancock who was the Senior Architect of the Public Works Department of Singapore.
-The Legislative Assembly was opened by the governor Sir John Fearns Nicoll.

-The Arts House served as one of the two venues held for the opening of the 14th Parliament of Singapore on 24 August 2020, the other being Parliament House; the multiple venues were used for the first time in Singapore's history as a precaution measure for social distancing as a result of the ongoing COVID-19 pandemic.